Department-Managed Area Rules

-On all WMAs where specific target or shooting ranges have been provided for public use, the discharge of firearms for purposes other than hunting is restricted to the ranges provided.
-Exemptions may only be granted by the Director of the Department upon prior submission of a written application setting forth the location, date, nature and purpose of such activity.
+On all wildlife management areas the discharge of firearms for purposes other than hunting is restricted to specific target or shooting ranges provided for public use.
+Target shooting is not allowed on areas where shooting ranges are not provided.
+Exemptions may only be granted by the Director of the Department upon prior submission of a written application setting forth the location, date, nature, and purpose of such activity.

-All persons using shooting ranges must posses a valid hunting or combination license, unless otherwise exempt.
+All persons using shooting ranges must possess a valid Oklahoma hunting or combination license, unless otherwise exempt.